 You can learn how GDC families are identified on our Chandler DNA Project page.
 If you are unsure where you fit into the overall Chandler picture, our Genealogy Panel will try to help you.
 Contact the Genealogy Panel by email at or visit the Genealogy Panel web page for more information.

 The CFA Newsletter, published three times a year, helps keep members up-to-date with advances in research and Chandler DNA Project results.
 The Newsletter often includes articles written by members about their families or their personal research journeys.
 Collections of past newsletters are available from the CFA’s Publications page.

 About the CFA Web Site

 The content of this website is a collaborative effort of the CFA officers and members.
 Some content was imported from previous website versions.
-Your suggestions for making our website better will be welcomed by the web editor, Eileen Chandler.
+Your suggestions for making our website better will be welcomed by the web editor, Jim Light, acting editor.
 Your photos, queries, lineages (members only), and suggested links are solicited.
-Email Eileen at .
+Email Jim at .

 The CFA web site was redesigned in the summer of 2008.
 The banner heading and the graphic at the top of the button column use a font called Adelon Light.
 The text in the body of the pages is Georgia, which displays equally well on PCs and Macs.
 All email addresses on this website are encoded for your security.
 After many years of hosting by CFA founding member Wayne D. Chandler, the site was moved to GoDaddy.com in October 2011 and the new domain name, chandlerfamilyassociation.org, was implemented.